Rayna Jaymes

-Rayna Alisia Jaymes (née Wyatt; previously Conrad) is a fictional character and one of the two leads in the ABC/CMT musical drama series Nashville.
+Rayna Alisia Jaymes (née Wyatt; previously Conrad) is a fictional character and one of two leads in the ABC/CMT musical drama series Nashville.
 Rayna has been portrayed by actress Connie Britton since the series' pilot episode, which aired on October 10, 2012.

-Britton, who does her own singing in the series, as do many of its other cast members, received critical acclaim for her performance as Rayna.
-She was nominated for a Golden Globe Award for Best Actress – Television Series Drama, Primetime Emmy Award for Outstanding Lead Actress in a Drama Series and a Satellite Award for Best Actress – Television Series Drama.
+Britton has received critical acclaim for her performance as Rayna.
+She was nominated for a Golden Globe Award for Best Actress – Television Series Drama, a Primetime Emmy Award for Outstanding Lead Actress in a Drama Series, and a Satellite Award for Best Actress – Television Series Drama.

 Casting and creation

 Connie Britton was cast as Rayna Jaymes on March 6, 2012.
 Rayna was characterized as the "reigning queen of country," a 40-year-old country music superstar singer whose star is beginning to fade.
-The character of Rayna Jaymes is inspired from Britton's role as Tami Taylor on the TV series Friday Night Lights, with Nashville creator Callie Khouri creating the central characters as well as developing the core format specifically for Britton to star in the lead role.
-Britton states that her performance as Jaymes is based on several country singers, including Faith Hill (who was also born in 1967), Reba McEntire, and Bonnie Raitt.
-The writers also consulted country star Sara Evans when creating Rayna's character so that her experience of being a working mother in the music industry could be accurately portrayed.
+The character of Rayna Jaymes is inspired from Britton's role as Tami Taylor on the TV series Friday Night Lights, with Nashville creator Callie Khouri creating the role specifically for Britton.
+Britton has stated that her performance as Jaymes is based on several country singers, including Faith Hill, Reba McEntire, and Bonnie Raitt.
+The Nashville writers also consulted country star Sara Evans when creating Jaymes' character so that her experience of being a working mother in the music industry could be accurately portrayed.